rmbertolino/rmbertolino/README.md

 ## Hello 👋

-My name is Rodolfo, I'm from Argentina and I'm a Full Stack Developer.
+My name is Rodolfo, I'm from Argentina and I'm a Dev/Engineer.

-* Currently working for [@PersonalAr](https://twitter.com/PersonalAr) as a Dev/Engineer
+* Currently working for [@PersonalAr](https://twitter.com/PersonalAr) as a Full Stack Developer

 ## Skills